 - Empower winning teams.
 We start with people building a workforce, leadership team, and loyal partner community that is deeply engaged, inspired, and committed to driving a high-performance culture.
 This culture is centered on a growth mindset, continuous improvement, and the belief that empowered individuals lead to better results.
 By investing in our employees' growth, we foster a sense of ownership, accountability, and innovation that permeates the entire organization.
 This focus on building winning teams fuels sustainable growth, strengthens our competitive position, and ensures that we make a lasting impact in the mission-critical industries we serve worldwide. - Culture of continuous improvement.
 We will continue to rigorously apply the RBS across all areas of the business to drive operational efficiency, reduce waste, and accelerate new product development efficiently.
-Our history of continuous improvement has resulted in operational efficiencies, allowing us to generate more consistent earnings and free cash flow to reinvest for growth with the goal of creating sustainable long-term value for our shareholders. - Target key secular growth industries by being at the forefront of electrification and digitization.
+Our history of continuous improvement has resulted in operational efficiencies, allowing us to generate more consistent earnings and free cash flow to reinvest for growth with the goal of creating sustainable long-term value for our shareholders.

+- Target key secular growth industries by being at the forefront of electrification and digitization.
 We are strategically targeting large and diverse end markets with multi-year growth tailwinds from electrification and digitization.
 This includes prioritizing technological advancements in semiconductors, power electronics (electric vehicle and mobility, DC factories, and renewable energy), communications (datacenter, networking, modern defense communications), utility grid modernization, and aero, defense, and space industries.
 Our ability to drive higher growth and market outperformance in these end markets is a proof point of our business strategy.
-In addition to organic growth, we also intend to pursue expansion through focused M&A in high growth areas aligned with our core competencies. - Deliver customer-centric innovation.
+In addition to organic growth, we also intend to pursue expansion through focused M&A in areas aligned with our core competencies. - Deliver customer-centric innovation.
 Our commitment to customer-centric innovation, grounded in our domain expertise in precision and reliability, has enabled us to build enduring trust and credibility with our customers.
 We aim to continue our legacy by leveraging our platform approach to innovation.
-Our focus on customer-centric innovation, supported by the strength of our platform approach and systematic RBS process to dream, develop, and deliver new products, is designed to drive organic growth.

-Focus on returns and capital deployment.
-We intend to leverage our industry-leading free cash flow generation to deliver returns to shareholders.
-We also intend to selectively pursue organic growth investments and acquisition opportunities aligned to our core domain expertise and secular growth strategy to enhance our leadership across industries.
-Through innovation and disciplined execution, we have delivered +MSD compounded annual core revenue growth over the last three years.
+Our focus on customer-centric innovation, supported by the strength of our platform approach and systematic RBS process to dream, develop, and deliver new products, is designed to drive organic growth. - Focus on balanced capital allocation.
+We expect to prioritize organic growth investments while leveraging our free cash flow to return cash to our shareholders and to pursue acquisitions aligned to our core domain expertise and secular growth strategy.
+Through innovation and disciplined execution, we have delivered low-single digit plus ("LSD+") compounded annual core revenue growth over the last five years.
 Our value creation model anchored in RBS has enabled strategic reinvestments in innovation and growth, laying a solid foundation for future returns.